Inc44/dotfiles/COMMAND.md

 - `-loglevel error`: Display only error messages
 - `-lossless 1`: Enable lossless encoding
 - `-map file:stream|int:int`: Map a stream of a file to an output
+    - `-map 0:v:0`: Map the first video stream of the first input file
+    - `-map 0:a:1 -map 0:a:0`: Map the second and first audio streams of the first input file
+    - `-map 0:s:1`: Map the second subtitle stream of the first input file
 - `-maxrate 10M`: Set the maximum bitrate
 - `-output`: Specify the output file
 - `-pass 1 -an -f null /dev/null && \`: Execute a two-pass encoding, first pass with no audio and output directed to null